Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 How long do I have to file a dog bite claim?

 A dog bite claim follows the same timeline as any other Washington State personal injury claim.
-Therefore, you must file a lawsuit or settle your claim within three years from the date of the negligence that caused the injury, or two years, if the attack was intentional.
+Therefore, you must file a lawsuit or settle your claim within three years from the date of the negligence that caused the injury or two years if the attack was intentional.
 If you miss this deadline, you lose your claim.
-We recommend taking action as quickly as possible to ensure the most robust case possible.
+We recommend taking action quickly to ensure the most robust case possible.

 Free Case Evaluation Form